switchdoclabs/RTC_SDL_DS3231/README.md

-Raspberry Pi Python Library for DS3231 RTC
+Raspberry Pi Python Library for SwitchDoc Labs DS3231/AT24C32 RTC Module

-SwitchDoc Labs, LLC  August 3, 2014
+SwitchDoc Labs, LLC  December 19, 2014

 Clone respository and run testDS3231.py to test

 More Information on www.switchdoc.com

-8/4/2014 - added getTemp to read DS3231 Temperature
+Runs RTC and EEPROM